Printie

 If you want to sell physical products too

-Physical products can increase AOV and brand trust — but only if fulfillment stays consistent.
+If pricing assembly and kitting: when multi‑part 3d printed products become profitable pushes you toward physical products, remember that physical offers can increase AOV and brand trust only if fulfillment stays consistent.
 Start with repeatable SKUs, bounded options, and a defined packaging/QC spec so you can scale without running a printer farm yourself.

-If you’re deciding between files and physical products, read Etsy Digital Files vs Physical 3D Prints.
+If how do i price assembly and kitting for multi-part 3d printed products? is pushing you toward physical products, read Etsy Digital Files vs Physical 3D Prints.

 How Printie fits